dofusdude/dodugo/docs/SetsAPI.md

-	filterMinHighestEquipmentLevel := int32(195) // int32 | only results where the equipment with the highest level is above or equal to this value (optional) filterMaxHighestEquipmentLevel := int32(200) // int32 | only results where the equipment with the highest level is below or equal to this value (optional) limit := int32(8) // int32 | maximum number of returned results (optional) (default to 8) filterIsCosmetic := true // bool | filter sets based on if they only got cosmetic items in it.
-If true, the item ids are for the cosmetic endpoints instead of equipment. (optional)
+	filterMinHighestEquipmentLevel := int32(195) // int32 | only results where the equipment with the highest level is above or equal to this value (optional) filterMaxHighestEquipmentLevel := int32(200) // int32 | only results where the equipment with the highest level is below or equal to this value (optional) limit := int32(8) // int32 | maximum number of returned results (optional) (default to 8) filterContainsCosmeticsOnly := true // bool | filter sets based on if they only got cosmetic items in it.
+If true, the item ids are for the cosmetic endpoints instead of equipment. (optional) filterContainsCosmetics := true // bool | filter sets based on if they got any cosmetic items in it (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)
-	resp, r, err := apiClient.SetsAPI.GetSetsSearch(context.Background(), language, game).Query(query).FilterMinHighestEquipmentLevel(filterMinHighestEquipmentLevel).FilterMaxHighestEquipmentLevel(filterMaxHighestEquipmentLevel).Limit(limit).FilterIsCosmetic(filterIsCosmetic).Execute()
+	resp, r, err := apiClient.SetsAPI.GetSetsSearch(context.Background(), language, game).Query(query).FilterMinHighestEquipmentLevel(filterMinHighestEquipmentLevel).FilterMaxHighestEquipmentLevel(filterMaxHighestEquipmentLevel).Limit(limit).FilterContainsCosmeticsOnly(filterContainsCosmeticsOnly).FilterContainsCosmetics(filterContainsCosmetics).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `SetsAPI.GetSetsSearch``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)